Human Resources > Employee Resources > Tax Information

 Corrected W-2 statements

-Contact your agency HR Payroll staff with any W-2 statement discrepancies.
+Contact your agency HR Payroll staff with any W-2 statement discrepancies or to request a reprint.

 1095-C Informational Tax Form